 A shortbread crust in a baking pan.

-• I chilled my bars to make them easier to slice, they’re great straight from the fridge or you can bring them to room temperature after you cut them.
+• I chilled my bars to make them easier to slice.
+They’re great straight from the fridge or you can bring them to room temperature after you cut them.

 • You can buy a bag of pre-chopped pecans to make prep time go a little faster.

 • The crust will look like coarse crumbs when you mix it together.
-This is normal, and the crust will take shape as more of a dough once you start pressing it into the pan.
+This is normal, and the cookie crust will take shape as more of a dough once you start pressing it into the pan.

 Pecan pie filling in a pan.